lukasbongartz/lukasbongartz.github.io/_projects/1_project.md

-Instead of assinging each of

-In each iteration

-#### 2. Probabilistic Aggregation
+### 2. Probabilistic Aggregation

 ## Network Analysis

 ## Parallels in Nature

-While being computationally rather simple, this CA model is reminiscent of many processes throughout nature.
+The diffusion-limited aggregation as shown here has a plethora of parallels in nature.
+This seems rather astonishing, given the computationally simple rules on which this is based.
+For those familiar with the [Wolfram Physics Project](https://www.wolframphysics.org/), however, this should come as little surprise.
+Here just a few examples:

 #### Dielectric Breakdown